rockiger/akiee/backlog.md

 ## TODO As a task planner I want to add TODO/DONE via shortcut, to easily decide wich headings/list-items are tasks and in which state they are.
 ## TODO As a note keeper I want, that the editor area is focused after the start of livewookie, that I can start writing instantly.
 ## TODO As a User I want the buttons to represent the state of nw, that I what view I am seeing rigth now.
+## As a User I want to add recurring task, that I can track task, that I have to do often.
+- [ ] Define the interval at which the task is recurring

 ## DONE As a programmer I want to learn how to use mocha in node-webkit, to satisfy my personal quality needs.
   Aborted, because of problems between node-webkit and standard testing